MrMidnight7331/mrmidnight7331.github.io/README.md

 - Add options to change dark, light mode
 - Add options to view NFTs from other addresses
 - Add more customization methods like color scheme
+- Add more info on the back side of the card.
+Turn around transition with smooth animation

 ## Contact
 Feel free ho contact me on my socials if you face any problem or need help with tbe setup process!